Novartis/YADA/src/site/markdown/pluginguide.md

   3. ScriptPreprocessor
   4. ScriptPostprocessor
   5. ScriptBypass
-6. The second element of the comma-separated value of this parameter must be the path to the executable script, relative to the `YADA_BIN` directory.
+6. The second element of the comma-separated value of this parameter must be the path to the executable script, relative to the `yada.bin` directory.
 7. Any proceeding arguments should adhere to the order expected by the script denoted in the first argument
 6. The arguments passed to the script will be the "stringified" versions of the values passed to the built-in Java® handler plugins' engage methods
   7. For both `ScriptPreprocessor` and `ScriptBypass` this will be a JSON representation of the `YADARequest` object